There are a lot of things to contemplate when you buy a new furnace:

 - How big does the system need to be to heat your size of home?

-The furnace efficiency rating helps establish how much energy is required to heat your home and, in the long run, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.
+The furnace efficiency rating helps determine how much energy you will need to heat your home and, ultimately, how much it will cost you.
+Essentially, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.

-Note that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
+Note that this rating does not take into account the potential heat lost through leaking or improperly installed duct work or attic insulation.
 The duct work in varying homes is different – some high quality, some substandard, so the AFUE rating does not factor this into their rating.
-If you feel that your heating equipment or duct system is not energy efficient, give Service Experts a call today and we will give you a free in-home analysis and help you find out how much more energy and money you could potentially save each month.
+If you are concerned that your heating equipment or duct system is not energy efficient, give Service Experts a call today and we will provide you with a free in-home analysis and help you determine how much more energy and money you could potentially save each month.